saleemshafi/hijri-calendar/readme.txt

 * All time zone support.
 * Simple settings options.
 * Wide-range compatibility.
-* Date output in English Language!
 * Easy to use widget and shortcodes!
+* Custom date output language support!
 * No special configuration or, knowledge required!